Headed to Prague? We’ve pulled together what you need to know for a perfect trip.

 Plan On Using Cash

 Keep an eye out for ATMs at bus stations, train stations, and shopping centers.
 You’ll need small bills and coins to pay for things like bus/tram tickets, and for public restrooms.
 Some places take cards, but not always, so it’s nice to have cash.
-Also, a few ILP volunteers have mentioned getting discounts if they used their ISIC card when buying tickets, so don’t forget to pack yours!
+Also, a few ILP volunteers have mentioned getting discounts if they used their student ID card when buying tickets, so don’t forget to pack yours!

 Getting To Prague